SFDO-Tooling/Metecho/docs/metecho-how-to.md

 temporary Salesforce Orgs.
 Make changes, retrieve them, and add your work to a Project with this interactive tool.

+## What You'll Learn
+After working through this Guide, you will be able to:

 - **Play**: Make a scratch org to view Projects, play with ideas, or create demos.
 - **Help**: Browse available Tasks and test work that is ready for review.
 - **Plan**: Create a Task or an Epic and contribute your work to a Project.
+- **Innovate**: Create a brand new Salesforce Project.
+- **Define**: Understand the meaning of essential Metecho (and GitHub) terms.

 ***

 ## Step 0 - Log In with GitHub
+Metecho works by talking to GitHub for you.
+So, while you don't need to use GitHub, you do still need a GitHub account.

-- Create a [GitHub](https://github.com) account, if you don’t yet have one.
+- Create a [GitHub](https://github.com) account, if you don’t already have one.
 - Contact an admin for the GitHub repository you want to contribute to (e.g.
   [Outbound Funds](https://github.com/SalesforceFoundation/OutboundFundsModule)) on
-  GitHub and ensure that you and anyone you’d like to work with are collaborators.
+  GitHub and be sure that you and anyone you’d like to work with are collaborators.

 If you want to create a project, skip down to [Create a Project](#create-a-project).
+Otherwise, once you're logged in with your GitHub account, you can continue to Step 1.
+Yay!

 ## Step 1 - Select a Project